opendatacube/datacube-core/docs/source/tutorials/odc-stac.rst

    print(desired_date_range)

 should return :code:`('2017-01-01', '2023-01-01')`.
-If you see a different date range, return to the **Set up query parameters - Date range** section and ensure your :code:`desired_start_date` and :code:`desired_end_date` values match those given in the instructions.
+If you see a different date range, return to the :ref:`odc-stac-tutorial-date-range` section and ensure your :code:`desired_start_date` and :code:`desired_end_date` values match those given in the instructions.

 Load items with odc-stac
 ------------------------

-After producing a list of items to load, we can use the :code:`load` function from :code:`odc-stac` to read the requested assets from the items and return them as xarrays.
+After producing a list of items to load, we can use :func:`odc-stac:odc.stac.load` to read the requested assets from the items and return them as xarrays.

 Type the following into the empty cell below the **Load items with odc-stac** heading: